ohiosveryown/vibes-www/README.md

-# nuxt-gsap-template
+# proportional.design

-> A boilerplate for nuxt and gsap created projects.
+> Proportional.design is a web presence for a studio building wood furniture and functional objects.